AnkeDWBIT/Scripts_traineeship/README.md

 # Scripts_traineeship
 The Git repository named "Scripts_traineeship" contains all scripts I adapted or made during my traineeship for the ba-na-ba bioinformatics program (04/2024 - 06/2024).
 This README file describes the order in which the scripts can be used, what the script do and how they can be used with examples of command line options.

+## Dependencies
+Many script in the repository require some tools or packages to be installed.
+You can either use the pre-made conda environment below or make your own with the commands provided throughout this README.md file. \
+*This section is still under development* \
+*Add exported conda environment, what tools/packages it contains & how to install.*

 ## Input files
 Genomic fasta-files & gbff-files, can be downloaded using [NCBI Command Line Tools](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/).